Skip to main content

 Congestion charge and low emission zone

-There is no charge for entering London's Ultra Low Emission Zone.
-However, the e-car must be registered online before driving through the zone.
+There is no environmental charge for the London Ultra Low Emission Zone.
+However, the e-car must be registered online before travelling through the zone, otherwise heavy fines may be imposed.

 Subsidy and tax